kool7d/DictionarySlicing.jl/README.md

 # DictionaryIndexing

-This package is for indexing dictionaries.
-This can be useful if, for instance, you don't remember the key for something but you know what place it is in.
+Dictionary indexing can be useful if, for instance, you don't remember the key for something but you know what place it is in.

 Example:
 ```